anch999/Broker-Portals/README.md

-# Addon Name
+# Broker Portals

-This is the repository for <Addon Name>.
+This is the repository for Broker Portals.
 Modified for Ascension.gg.